AskBob's Best of 2016 - Part Two

-In AskBob's Best of 2015 - Part One I focused on improving your online safety, and ways to save money.
-Looking at today, I see some of the same themes, but other key words that jump out at me are Speed, Reliability and Education.
-If you want to keep your computer running optimally, avoid hard drive crashes, and learn where to find free online college classes, you'll enjoy today's final Top Ten of 2015...
+In AskBob's Best of 2016 - Part One I focused on living with Windows 10, improving security, and going wireless.
+Looking at today, I see some of the same themes, but other key concepts that jump out at me are Google, saving money on your phone bill, ransomware, and keep your computer running optimally.
+I hope you'll enjoy today's final Top Ten of 2016...

 I hope you've enjoyed reviewing the most popular topics from the last twelve months.
 Please leave a comment, and don't forget to tell a friend about AskBobRankin.com, or share a link via Email or Facebook.
 Happy New Year!